 Van Heflin is Charles Bovary, whom Madame Bovary (Jennifer Jones) had loved and hoped to build a respectable life, but in whom she grew disillusioned.

 A unique example of the Valles’ costume design for Louis Jourdan and Walter Plunkett’s costume design for Jennifer Jones for the 1949 film Madame Bovary.
 The next year, in 1950, both Valles and Walter Plunkett were nominated for the Academy Award for Compton Bennett’s That Forsyte Woman/Saga.

-Madame Bovary who danced wildly with Rodolphe at the ball loves him.
-In the story the illicit couple plan to elope to Italy.
-But Rodolphe leaves for Italy without her and shatters Madame Bovary’s dreams and spirit.
+Madame Bovary danced wildly with Rodolphe at the ball and loves him.
+The illicit couple plan to elope to Italy.
+But Rodolphe leaves for Italy without her and shatters Madame Bovary’s spirit and dreams.

 Madame Bovary (Jennifer Jones) is indulged by an unscrupulous shop-keeper as she lives beyond her means in the pursuit of happiness.
 She takes on a heavy debt that is impossible to pay back.

-The film plot is told from the point of view of the author, Gustave Flaubert (James Mason). a leagl porceedings takes place where Flaubert is accused of corrupting morals by writing Madame Bovary.
+The film plot is told from the point of view of the author, Gustave Flaubert (James Mason). a legal proceedings takes place where Flaubert is accused of corrupting morals by writing Madame Bovary.
 It is an historical fact that, in 1858, Flaubert and his publisher had faced government charges of immorality for Madame Bovary.
 But the outcome of the trial was that Flaubert was completely acquitted.